 Detailed information about the sequence and contents can be found in the Music and Media module overview.

 A list of instructors can be found on the website of the Institute of Music and Media.

 Candidates for the Music and Media master’s program must complete a proficiency test.
 Work samples and a lecture on music are required (see Music and Media requirements).
 If the work samples submitted are evaluated positively by the selection committee candidates are invited to an interview and the other parts of the examination.

-The proficiency test for the bachelor’s program also includes tests in music theory and aural skills at level 3.
+The proficiency test for the bachelor’s program also includes tests in music theory and aural skills.
 Sample exams are available in the Music Theory section of this website.

 Proficiency in German